 Investment Castings Reduce Cost and Lead times

 The Barron Industries investment casting or lost wax process produces high-strength components with fine detail, thin walls, and greater dimensional accuracy than sand and other casting methods.
 Our castings have excellent “as-cast” surface finish, reducing or even eliminating the need for machining, and that means significant savings in cost and lead times.
 Any required machining is done in-house, along with our NADCAP Certified non-destructive testing and complete assembly, making Barron Industries a one-stop shop for our customers in the aerospace and defense, oil and gas, automotive, material handling, nuclear, and other commercial industries.
-Plus, using our 3D printing technique for rapid prototyping, we can deliver a high-quality precision investment casting in as little as 10 days.
+Plus, using our 3D printing technique for rapid prototyping, we can deliver a high-quality precision investment casting.

 Barron is uniquely capable of delivering larger investment castings up to 40 inches or 63.5cm and 150 lbs. or 68 kg. for steel and 50 lbs or 22.7 kg for aluminum parts.
 Plus, we routinely produce cast alloy components with complex shapes requiring only minimal surface finishing or machining for completion.